-Use of Crystal Methamphetamine Creates Severe Mental and Physical Damage
+Use of Crystal Meth Creates Severe Mental and Physical Damage

 Users may continue to abuse this drug for days, not eating or sleeping.
 These binges are often followed by a crash, meaning the user collapses and sleeps for days.
 When users wake up, they are normally so depleted that they are depressed and irrational.
 Chronic users often begin to evidence aggressive, paranoid and violent behavior.
 They may be confused and even psychotic and suffer from insomnia.
 Mental symptoms may last for years after a person has stopped using the drug.

 Chronic use can damage the heart and blood vessels, increasing the risk of stroke and heart attack.
-Injecting crystal meth users run a risk of collapsed veins, abcesses, pneumonia or blood-borne diseases.
-In large cities, crystal meth is frequently used in gay communities, where it increases the risk of hepatitis and HIV due to risky sexual contact while high on the drug.
+Injecting crystal meth users run a risk of collapsed veins, abscesses, pneumonia or blood-borne diseases.

 Names for Crystal Methamphetamine